WHAT YOU NEED TO KNOW:

-- You are unable to have a bowel movement.
+- You are not able to have a bowel movement.

-- You have severe (very bad) pain in your abdomen.
+- You have severe pain in your abdomen.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.